MERNCraft/Nail-It/docs/md/04-Setting-up-your-Development-Environment.md

 <details class="tip" open>
 <summary>You may already be ahead of me</summary>
-If you already have Node and VS Code installed, you can skip this section
+If you already have Node and VS Code installed, you can [skip this section and the next](#a-first-javascript-file).

 </details>